Maize, rice production increase significantly in Central Region

-The Central Region has seen a significant increase in the production of maize and rice from 2016-2020.
+The Central Region has seen a significant increase in the production of maize and rice from 2016 to 2020.

 The region recorded a total of 326,627 metric tonnes of maize in 2020 as against 175,890 recorded in 2016, while rice production rose to 28,005 metric tonnes in 2020 from 12,308 in 2016.